-La Salle University’s Speech-Language-Hearing Pathology Graduate Program provides a research-oriented, clinically-based curriculum grounded in theoretical, ethical, and clinical knowledge in speech, language, and hearing science.
+La Salle University’s Speech-Language Pathology Graduate Program provides a research-oriented, clinically-based curriculum grounded in theoretical, ethical, and clinical knowledge in communication sciences and disorders.
 Students learn to think critically and communicate effectively.
 They are prepared to meet professional credentialing including American Speech-Language-Hearing Association certification as speech-language pathologists.
 Students gain knowledge and skills to evaluate, treat, and advocate for individuals with communication and swallowing disorders in a pluralistic society.
 Students learn to analyze and integrate research into clinical practice and value life-long learning.

 Here are some features of our program: